 As outlined in the Annual Implementation Plan, Mount Kilcoy State School will continue to work towards the high performance of literacy, numeracy and ICT outcomes, targeted intervention for students not achieving school benchmarks and strong community-school relationships.
 Staff will be continuing to participate in professional development on the new Australian Curriculum and implementing the C2C units of work to suit the context.
-An audit of school's behaviour management processes to ensure students are ready to learn, will be on the agenda in 2014.
+In 2015, the school will engage in a full school audit of teaching and learning.
+Recommendations from this audit will help identify the schools strategic direction across the next 4 years.
 Teachers will participate in systemic testing and assessment moderation to ensure students are meeting national standards.
 Teachers will continue to provide engaging, 'real life' learning experiences, which relate to our students and our community and continue to promote and utilise the benefits of our small, multi-age setting.